 The Windows help information system provides you with detailed information about using the Windows operating system so that you can get the most of your computer.
-To access the Windows help information system, do the following:

-- For Windows 7: Open the Start menu and click Help and Support. - For Windows 10: Open the Start menu and click Get started.
+To access the Windows help information system, click the Start button to open the Start menu, and then click Get Help.
 Additionally, you can use the Cortana® personal assistant to search for help, apps, files, settings, and so on.